lemon-noodles/javascript/interview-questions.md

 - Higher Order Components -
   - higher-order component is a function that takes a component and returns a new component
   - a component transforms props into UI, a higher-order component transforms a component into another component
+- Virtual DOM vs Real DOM
+  - Changes are expensive in real DOM, because a new DOM is created to update a change.
+Memory usage is more.
+Slow updates.
+Directly manipulate HTML.
+  - Changes are not expensive, since only the changed component is updated.
+Minimal memory usage.
+Fast updates.
+Cannot update HTML directly.

 ---